PrasanKumar93/langgraph-pm-maestro/docs/tutorials/about-pm-maestro.md

 ![Redis Cache](./images/redis-insight-cache.png)

-**Note**: By default, JSON cache is enabled in this demo since, after the product feature is extracted, most subsequent node inputs are predictable and well-suited for exact-match caching.
+**Note**: By default, JSON cache is enabled in this demo, since after the product feature is extracted, most subsequent node inputs are predictable and well-suited for exact-match caching.
 However, you can enable semantic caching (Langcache) by configuring the following environment variables:

 ```sh
 LANGCACHE_URL="http://localhost:8080"